 Here’s how the discussion went.

 Hi Anurag, tell us about yourself!

 Hi!
 I’m Anurag Sharma.
-I’m working at the Bank of America and hold a Masters in Engineering from IIT Bombay and have studied Management from Harvard Business School.
+I’m working at the Bank of America, hold a Bachelors and Masters in Computer Science from IIT Bombay and have studied Management from Harvard Business School.

 I’m a third-degree blackbelt martial artist in unarmed combat and completed 10 years of training.
 I like to read technical books and I have been studying a lot about finance.